jmasaki24/jenkinsmafia/README.md

-# Battlecode 2020 Scaffold
+# Battlecode 2020 - jenkinsmafia

-This is the Battlecode 2020 scaffold, containing an `examplefuncsplayer`.
-Read https://2020.battlecode.org/getting-started!
+I suppose this can serve as our "notes"/brainstorming document.

+Not only is it better to write out stuff in pseudocode first, I have some ideas that I have no clue how to implement at the moment, so I will write them down here.

-### Project Structure
+## Project Structure

 - `README.md`
     This file.